 3) Isn’t it easier to just rent a stroller at my destination?

 Not for most people.
 When you rent at your destination, you never know exactly what you will get.
-Rental companies run out of the stroller you thought you reserved, and then what?
+Rental companies can often run out of the stroller you thought you reserved, and then what?
 You are just plain out of luck.
 Strollers – especially lightweight, travel-specific ones – also make airports, rental car pick ups, and long walks through the city to get to your hotel a whole lot easier, so for most people, the convenience is worth it.

 4) Should I have a separate stroller for home and for travel?

 This really depends on your needs and where you live.
 Most of the strollers listed here would work just as well as an everyday option, so if you can only afford to buy one, it makes a lot of sense to get an ultralight travel stroller instead of a bulky jogger.
-If you are a mom who spent a lot of cash on a fancy luxury stroller, you probably don’t want to risk damaging it on an airplane, and it will be best to have a travel stroller as backup.
+If you are a mom who opted to invest a lot in a fancy luxury stroller, you probably don’t want to risk damaging it on an airplane, and it will be best to have a travel stroller as backup.

 5) If I’m traveling with a young infant, do I really need a stroller?

-Even avid babywearing mamas will enjoy having the option to lay baby down and her them nap in the stroller once in a while.
+Even avid baby-wearing mamas will enjoy having the option to lay baby down and allow them to nap in the stroller once in a while.
 Strollers also have storage pockets and even drink holder accessories, something that wraps and carriers just can’t offer.
 When traveling you always want to be prepa#ef4350, and you’ll want to take advantage of opportunities to rest your own body as well so that you don’t get burnt out.